AbsoluteZero-ljz/appweb/doc/contents/developers/migrating-8.html.md

 - The esp.json "esp.app.source" configuration directive can specify a list of source files to build.
 Previously, ESP would only compile app.c.
 - Support "esp.app.tokens" collection to specify CFLAGS, DFLAGS, LDFLAGS for compiler definitions and libraries.
 - Handle source file names with "-" in the filename.
-These are mapped to "_".
+These are mapped to underscore.

 ## ME_COMPAT Definitions